 Definitions

-- n.
-Mutual discourse; conference; parley.
+- noun Mutual discourse; conference; parley.

-- n.
-In law:
+- noun In law:

-- n.
-In the old common law, leave to delay putting in a plea to the declaration, or other responsive pleading, until a future day; an extension of time to plead, founded on the representation or fiction that the applicant desired time to negotiate for a compromise.
+- noun In the old common law, leave to delay putting in a plea to the declaration, or other responsive pleading, until a future day; an extension of time to plead, founded on the representation or fiction that the applicant desired time to negotiate for a compromise.

-- n. obsolete Mutual discourse; conference.
+- noun obsolete Mutual discourse; conference.

-- n.
-Time given to a party to talk or converse with his opponent, originally with the object of effecting, if possible, an amicable adjustment of the suit.
+- noun Time given to a party to talk or converse with his opponent, originally with the object of effecting, if possible, an amicable adjustment of the suit.
 The actual object, however, has long been merely to obtain further time to plead, or answer to the allegations of the opposite party.

 Etymologies